-These financial statements have been prepared under the historical cost convention, except as otherwise disclosed in these notes.
+These financial statements have been prepared under the historical cost convention.
 Further accrual basis of accounting is followed except for cash flow information.

 2.3 Functional and presentation currency

 Items included in the financial statements are measured using the currency of the primary economic environment in which the Company operates.
 The financial statements are presented in Pak Rupees, which is also the functional currency of the Company.